BrayanVillatoro/DriveOS/README.md

 ## ⚠️ Disclaimer

 **This is research software.** DriveOS is provided for educational and research purposes.
-The racing line suggestions are AI-generated and should not be considered as professional racing advice.
+The racing line suggestions are AI generated and should not be considered as professional racing advice.
 Always prioritize safety when racing.

 ## 🐛 Troubleshooting